Malaysia Inflation Rate at 3-Month Low of 1.4% in October

-Core consumer prices rose 2.1 percent year-on-year in September, compared with a 2.0 percent gain in August.
+Core consumer prices rose 2.0 percent year-on-year in October, compared to a 2.1 percent gain in September.

 On a monthly basis, consumer prices rose 0.3 percent, after falling 0.3 percent in a month earlier.
 Prices went up for: alcoholic beverages & tobacco (+0.1 percent); housing, water, electricity, gas & other fuels (+0.3 percent); furnishings, household equipment and routine maintenance (+0.2 percent), health (+0.3 percent), transport (+3.1 percent) and recreation services & culture (+0.1 percent), education (+0.2 percent).
 In contrast, cost declined for: food and alcoholic beverages (-0.2 percent) and miscellaneous goods & services (-0.1 percent).
 Prices remained unchanged for: clothing and footwear, communication and restaurants and hotels.